MicrosoftDocs/azure-docs/articles/automation/manage-runtime-environment.md

        :::image type="content" source="./media/manage-runtime-environment/create-runtime-environment.png" alt-text="Screenshot shows the entries in basics tab of create runtime environment.":::

-1. Select **Next** and in the **Packages** tab upload the packages required during the runbook execution.
+1. Select **Next** and in the **Packages** tab, upload the packages required during the runbook execution.
 The *Az PowerShell package* is uploaded by default for all PowerShell Runtime environments, which includes all cmdlets for managing Azure resources.
 You can choose the version of Az package from the dropdown.

    :::image type="content" source="./media/manage-runtime-environment/packages-runtime-environment.png" alt-text="Screenshot shows the selections in packages tab of create runtime environment.":::